China's Xi arrives in Washington for first U.S. state visit

 Xi's visit will draw protests outside the White House gates from human rights groups, Falun Gong supporters and "Free Tibet" demonstrators.

-(Additional reporting by Roberta Rampton, David Brunnstrom and Idrees Ali in Washington and Michael Martina in Seattle; Writing by Matt Spetalnick; Editing by Frances Kerry and Ken Wills)
+(Additional reporting by Roberta Rampton, David Brunnstrom, Valerie Volcovici, Julia Edwards and Idrees Ali in Washington and Michael Martina in Seattle; Writing by Matt Spetalnick; Editing by Frances Kerry and Ken Wills)